 Similarities to Cut Glass

-Yes, some pressed glass items mimic cut glass and were made as a cheaper alternative to their more labor-intensive and costly counterpart.
+Yes, some pressed glass items mimic cut glass and were made as a cheaper alternative to their more labor-intensive and costly counterparts.
 One company associated with this type of product is the Imperial Glass Company.
 Imperial used the Nucut (pronounced “new cut”) mark on many of its pressed glass pieces that simulate cut glass.

 But when examined in comparison, the “cuts” on pressed glass pieces do not have the sharp feel to them found when running a finger across a piece of cut glass as if checking glassware for damage.
 And although the patterns are intricate, sometimes mold lines are present in these pieces as well.